 Student Access Services

-SAS is available throughout the year for information, services, and referrals to complement – but not duplicate – services offered to students through other campus offices.
-In addition to the reasonable accommodation SAS staff can review the various resources and academic support offices that are available on campus, with prospective students and their families.
-Please schedule an SAS meeting as part of your campus visit itinerary with Marymount's Admissions Office.
+- Marymount's SAS team is available throughout the year for information and services for our existing and prospective students.
+Prospective students and their families may schedule an SAS meeting as part of a campus visit itinerary with Marymount's Admissions Office.